ProIntegritate/GreyHackGame/README.md

 ** Ported Unix commands **
-uniq                - Print unique strings from a text file. which               - Find a file anywhere on the system grep                - Find strings in text file.
+uniq                - Print unique strings from a text file. which               - Find a file anywhere on the system. grep                - Find strings in text file.

 ** Misc stuff **